 - Log in to Jira.

-- From the Jira homepage, go to Settings > Add-ons > Find new add-ons.
+- From the Jira homepage, go to Apps > Manage your apps > Find new apps.

 - In the Atlassian Marketplace for Jira page, search for FullStory and click Install on the FullStory integration.

 - Click Accept & install to add the FullStory for Jira add-on to your Jira instance.